Dylan Mbayo

-Dylan Mbayo (born 11 October 2001) is a Belgian professional footballer who plays for Dutch club PEC Zwolle on loan from Kortrijk.
+Dylan Mbayo (born 11 October 2001) is a Belgian professional footballer who plays for club PEC Zwolle.

 Early life

 Born in Belgium, Mbayo is of Congolese descent.
-Mbayo is the son of retired footballer Marcel Kimemba Mbayo, who also played for Lokeren.
+He is the son of retired footballer Marcel Kimemba Mbayo, who also played for Lokeren.

 Club career

-On 3 August 2021, he signed a five-year contract with Kortrijk.
+On 3 August 2021, Mbayo signed a five-year contract with Kortrijk.

-On 5 January 2024, Mbayo joined Dordrecht in the Netherlands on loan.
+On 5 January 2024, he joined Dordrecht in the Netherlands on loan.
 On 7 August 2024, Mbayo returned to the Netherlands and joined PEC Zwolle on loan with an option to buy.
+On 25 May 2025, PEC Zwolle made the transfer permanent and signed a one-season contract with Mbayo.
+On 19 January 2026, PEC Zwolle extended his contract for the 2026–27 season and loaned him to Laval in France for 6 months.